alrenU/study-notes/InternetProgramming/TypeScript/TypeScript.md

 + **Point-Free Programming (Tacit Programming)**: It is a style of programming where you write functions without explicitly mentioning the arguments they operate on.
 Instead, you define functions by composing other functions.
 + **`readonly` Modifier**: Makes properties immutable.
   - `readonly`, `Readonly<T>` (makes all properties readonly), `ReadonlyArray<T>`
+  - It does not mean its internal contents can’t be changed.
+It means the property itself can’t be re-written to.

 + **`const`**
   - In `const` variables *reference* is immutable but the *referent* is still mutable.